Last updated: 7th January 2022

 Taking the high road on the NC500

-We don’t often explore the UK, so we decided to try a longer staycation with a road trip through the Scottish Highlands along the ‘North Coast 500‘ – Scotland’s very own Route 66!
+We don’t often explore the UK, so we decided to try a longer staycation with a road trip through the Scottish Highlands in 7 days along the ‘North Coast 500‘ – Scotland’s very own Route 66!
 However it’s not the name of the road, instead it’s the route named by the Scottish tourist board to see the best of the Scottish Highlands.

 For those who don’t know Scotland – it’s one of four countries that make up Great Britain, the Scottish Highlands is the mountainous region in the North West of Scotland.
 Get ready for jaw-dropping landscapes, gorgeous waterfalls, lochs, century-old castles and beaches that look like they are straight out of the Caribbean.
 So no surprise the Highlands is a popular filming location as seen in many movies like Harry Potter, James Bond’s Skyfall and Netflix’s Outlaw King to name a few.

-Planning Our 7 Day Scottish Highlands Road Trip
+Planning Scottish Highlands in 7 Days Road Trip

 It took us a while to research and decide the best places to stop (Pinterest and Insta are just brilliant for ideas) we knew we wanted to visit a variety of whisky distilleries and iconic sights but we didn’t want to spend too many hours in the car each day and we wanted to stay in some nice Bed and Breakfast guest homes.
-We planned out 7 days and it worked out really well, so why not use our Google Map below and follow our adventure! (click the key button to see our routes in detail day by day)
+We planned a 7 days road trip and it worked out really well, so why not use our Google Map below and follow our adventure! (click the key button to see our routes in detail day by day)

 - Day 1: Pitlochry to Loch Ness (Total 2hours 20min driving – 98 miles)

 - Day 2: Loch Ness to Wick (Total 3hours 40min driving – 116 miles)